 Radiation to these areas can make any tooth problems that you already have worse and hard to fix.
 Most doctors advise that you have your teeth checked by a dentist before you have radiation therapy to the head or neck area.
 In some cases, the dentist may even advise removing some teeth before treatment to lessen the chance you will have problems later.

-A major concern with radiation therapy for NPC is that it can damage the salivary glands, which can result in dry mouth that does not go away.
-This can cause problems with eating and swallowing and can lead to severe tooth decay.
+A major concern with radiation therapy for NPC is that it can damage the salivary glands.
+This damage can result in dry mouth that does not go away, making it hard to swallow food.
+Dry mouth can also lead to severe tooth decay.
 To help prevent dental problems, people treated with radiation to the head or neck area need to practice careful oral hygiene.

 Dry mouth is less of a problem if radiotherapy techniques such as IMRT are used.
 Some of the damage to the salivary glands may also be lessened if a drug called amifostine (Ethyol®) is given before each radiation treatment.
 This drug can have bothersome side effects, though.

-The pituitary gland, which is responsible for controlling many hormones in the body, can be damaged by treatment of the tumor in the nasopharynx.
+The pituitary gland, which is responsible for controlling many hormones in the body, can also be damaged by treatment of a tumor in the nasopharynx.
 This can also be found with blood tests.
 If the damage is serious enough, this might require taking certain hormones to replace the ones that are missing.